 2. A condition in which a substance has an affinity for acid dyes: Acidophily can denote a cell or tissue element that stains with an acid dye, such as eosin which is a red fluorescent dye that is used in cosmetics or as a biological stain for studying cell structures.

-3. A circumstance in which microorganisms or plants flourish in acetous conditions that are very sour: Acidophily is a condition of vegetation growing successfully in acidic environments.
+3. A circumstance in which microorganisms or plants flourish in acetous habitats that are very sour: Acidophily is a situation of vegetation growing successfully in acidic environments.

 acidophobe (s) (noun)